enthh/FeralSnapshots/README.md

 # FeralSnapshots - Alpha

-FeralSnapshots tracks the talents, buffs and damage modifiers applied for Rake, Rip, Thrash and Lunar Inspiration Moonfire.
-Snapshot damage modifiers are usable from WeakAuras, Plater and other addons.
+This World of Warcraft AddOn tracks the talents, buffs and damage modifiers applied for Rake, Rip, Thrash and Lunar Inspiration Moonfire.
+These damage modifiers are then displayed from WeakAuras, Plater and other addons.

+Feral Druid is the only class where damage over time abilities "snapshot".
+The buffs apply for the full duration of the debuff, even after they have expired.
+Deciding when to replace a weaker snapshot is what makes Feral so much fun to play.

 <div align="center">